INN/link-roundups/docs/mailchimp.md

-This file aims to walk you through enabling the MailChimp integration in th Argo Links Plugin.
+## Using Link Roundups Mailchimp Integration

+Using the Mailchimp API, Link Roundups can send Roundups as newsletters via MailChimp.

+## Prerequisites: Setup a Template and List in MailChimp

 You'll need to create a template and a list if you don't already have them in MailChimp.

-# Creating a MailChimp campaign

-Once you have [saved some links](saving-links) and [created the link roundup post](link-roundups), you can send the link roundup post to MailChimp as a draft campaign.

-In the Link Roundups editor, above the standard WordPress "Publish" button, is a tktk

-# Setting up a MailChimp templates

 ## Getting an API key from MailChimp